 Source: Texas Transport Institute.

-A set of factors have converged to explain the growth in the usage of the automobile in the United States, as measured in vehicle-miles:
+A set of factors have converged to explain the growth in the usage of the automobile in the United States and for most contexts where motorization is occurring, as measured in vehicle-miles:

 - The increase in trip length as well as the number of trips often relates to changes in the urban spatial structure.
 Particularly, suburbanization involves longer trips.